 The main building and School of Education have informal areas for students to talk, do homework, and have a meal.
-There are snack and beverage vending machines in the area as well as public pay phones.
+There are snack and beverage vending machines and public pay phones in the area.

 Student Mailboxes

 Student mailboxes are located in the student lounges (main building and School of Education.
 Because these mailboxes are open, it is not advisable to leave important documents or sensitive correspondence.
 The mailboxes are emptied of all materials at the beginning of each term.
 Please check your mailbox regularly.